department-of-veterans-affairs/vets-design-system-documentation/src/_components/card.md

 #### Layout

 Cards can sit inside or outside of a grid layout.
 Cards start with [1.5 spacing units (1.2rem/12px)]({{ site.baseurl }}/foundation/spacing-units) below each card to separate them and to match the same gutter on the left and right at mobile breakpoints.
 Then the spacing increases to [2 spacing units (1.6rem/16px)]({{ site.baseurl }}/foundation/spacing-units) of margin on all sides at the [$medium-screen and above breakpoint]({{ site.baseurl }}/foundation/breakpoints).

-### Instances of this component in production

-#### Form status

-{% include component-example.html alt="A form status card in MyVA." file="/images/components/card/form-in-progress.png" caption="A form status card showing the status of a form that a Veteran is in the process of filing out in MyVA." reverse=true width="75%" %}

-#### Claims and appeals

-{% include component-example.html alt="A Claims and Appeals card in MyVA." file="/images/components/card/claims-and-appeals-mobile.png" caption="A Claims and Appeals card showing status for a claim in MyVA at a mobile viewport width." reverse=true width="50%" %}

-#### Appointment

-{% include component-example.html alt="An appointment card in MyVA." file="/images/components/card/appointment-mobile.png" caption="An appointment card in MyVA." reverse=true width="50%" %}

 {% include component-docs.html component_name=page.github-title %}